Etzshally/Etzshally/README.md

 ## About Me

 As a full stack developer, I revolutionize web applications for global startups, spearheading digital transformation and advancing software solutions.
 The programming languages i have proficiency includes TypeScript, JavaScript, and Python.
-Adapting seamlessly to macOS, Linux, and Windows.
+Adapting seamlessly to Linux and Windows.
 Passionate about crafting robust and quality solutions, I stay updated with the latest tech trends.
-I'm passionate about streamlining the development process, and staying updated with the latest technologies like cloud services and containerization.

 ### Working on: 🚀

 - Multiple private projects.
-- Learning Advanced TypeScript.

 ## Languages and Tools